By Yang Jing

 “For the time is come that judgment must begin at the house of God” (1Peter 4:17).

 After reading this passage we understand that man cannot completely cast away his sinful nature and get purified by relying only on the grace and the redemption on the cross of the Lord Jesus.
 This is because what the Lord Jesus did in the Age of Grace was the work of redemption.
 According to the stature of the people at that time, He gave them only the way of repentance, and taught man some rudimentary truths and practices, such as how to confess and repent, how to bear the cross, to be patient, humble, and loving, to forgive others, etc. He never expressed the truths that can judge and cleanse man, transform man’s satanic dispositions, and be man’s.
-To put it another way, the Lord Jesus did not express the way of truth that involves changing life disposition, how to break free of our sinful nature to be cleansed and saved.
-Hence, through accepting the salvation of the Lord Jesus, we are only forgiven our sins, but the corrupt dispositions like arrogance and conceit, crookedness and deceit, selfishness and despicableness, and greed and evil still remain within us.
+To put it another way, the Lord Jesus did not express the way of truth that involves changing life disposition, how to break free of our sinful nature and to be cleansed and saved.
+Hence, through accepting the salvation of the Lord Jesus, we are only forgiven of our sins, but the corrupt dispositions like arrogance, conceit, crookedness, deceit, selfishness, despicableness, greed, and evil still remain within us.
 As a result, we are often bound by sins, living in the cycle of committing sins only to confess them and then to continue on to sin again.
 We still follow the world trends, pursue fame, fortune, and status, and covet the comforts of the flesh, living helplessly in sin.
 Besides, we can still harbor deceit in our heart, and often lie to deceive God and other people.
 When we are faced with disasters, persecution and tribulation, we can still misunderstand, blame, and even betray God.
-Though having believed in the Lord for many years, we can still, directed by the intention to obtain blessings, conduct transactions with God while working and expending ourselves, and toil only for the crown and the blessings of heaven.
-These kinds of opposition against God truly show that a stubborn sinful nature still remains within us, that is, the satanic nature, which directly opposes God and the truth.
-It is exactly because our nature of resisting God has not been resolved that it is utterly impossible for us to live out a normal humanity, and even less can we attain genuine obedience to God, worship God, and love God.
+Though having believed in the Lord for many years, we can still, be directed by the intention to obtain blessings, conduct transactions with God while working and expending ourselves, and toil only for the crown and the blessings of heaven.
+This kind of opposition against God truly shows that a stubborn sinful nature still remains within us, that is, the satanic nature, which directly opposes God and the truth.
+Because our nature of resisting God has not been resolved, so it is utterly impossible for us to live out a normal humanity, and even less attain genuine obedience to God, worship God, and love God.
 So although we have experienced the Lord Jesus’ work in the Age of Grace and our sins have been forgiven, we have not yet gained the truth as our life.
 This is a fact.
 We have to experience God’s work of judgment and chastisement by the word in the last days and get the various kinds of corruption and filth within us revealed in the light.
 Only through this can we actively know our own corrupt dispositions, and furthermore, under God’s guidance, gradually rid ourselves of various desires and intentions for believing in God, resolve our corrupt dispositions, and achieve knowledge of God and of ourselves.
-Finally, when we can follow the way of God and be capable of fearing God and shunning evil, obey God’s sovereignty and arrangement, and become of the same mind as God, we are then someone utterly cleansed by God and can ultimately gain God’s full salvation.
-So the forgiving of sin doesn’t mean that we can .
+Finally, we can follow the way of God and be capable of fearing God and shunning evil, obey God’s sovereignty and arrangements, and become of the same mind as God.
+Only then can we be utterly cleansed by God and can we ultimately gain God’s full salvation.
+So the forgiveness of sins doesn’t mean that we can .
 If we always hold on to this mistaken viewpoint that we have become sanctified after being forgiven of sins and as a result, refuse God’s judgment and cleansing work in the last days, then we will miss God’s salvation in the last days.
 We all know that unsanctified people cannot see the Lord.
-God is holy, therefore, He commands us to seek to be holy.
-In this manner, we have to experience the work of judgment God does in the last days and get purified in order to be qualified to enter God’s kingdom.
+God is holy, therefore, He commands us to seek to escape sin and become pure.
+So, we have to experience the work of judgment that God does in the last days and get purified in order to be qualified to enter God’s kingdom.